Law Library Code of Conduct

 - Some items in the Library cannot be copied because of copyright laws, poor condition, or donor restriction.

-- The Library is not responsible for children who are left unattended on the premises.
+- The Library is not responsible for unattended children.

 - Groups that want to visit, tour, or conduct class in the library are required to obtain permission in advance.
 Instructors and students in these groups as well as other library users are urged to display the highest level of courtesy in these situations so that the competing needs can be satisfied.